mitchburnett/DailyFramework/README.md

 ## Setting up your local test environment

-The following is a tutorial to set up your own local test enviornment to develop and test DailyFramework code.
-These instructions are assuming an  enviornment, can be easily abstracted to a unix-like enviornment.
+The following is a tutorial to set up your own local test environment to develop and test DailyFramework code.
+These instructions are assuming an  environment, can be easily abstracted to a unix-like environment.

 1. Install the node js server runtime and mongodb.
 My preferred method is to use a package manager like brew.
 To get brew you can run the following command